michelled/weavly.org/src/resources/examining-applications-for-accessibility.md

 * There are text instructions that require reading (i.e. are not presented auditorily or supported by images).
 * Text is used to label/categorize and is not accessible auditorily or supported by images.
-* There is challenging vocabulary used that is not explained.
+* There is challenging vocabulary that is not explained.
 * There are tooltips/hints that require reading (i.e. are not presented auditorily or supported by images).

 ### Writing Potential Barriers

-* Students are required to type correctly spelled commands in order to carry out tasks.
 * Students are required to type correctly spelled commands in order to carry out tasks.

 ### Cognitive Potential Barriers